ii14/neorepl.nvim/README.md

 like `vim.api.nvim_set_current_line()` or `:s/foo/bar/g` will run on the other buffer.

-A new REPL instance can be also spawned with `require'nrepl'.new{}`.
+A new REPL instance can be also spawned with `require'neorepl'.new{}`.
 Example function that mimics vim's cmdwin or exmode:
 ```vim
 function! s:cmdwin() abort